Eri9898/osTicket-Installation/README.md

 <br />
 <img src="https://imgur.com/Tcf1nhi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-22. In Heidi right click unnamed in upper left corner, then click create new then database.then name it osTIcket then say ok
+22. In Heidi right click unnamed in upper left corner, then click create new then database.then name it osTIcket then say ok xxx  This is where all osTicket data will be stored like user data, support tickets, system settings, etc.
 </p>
 <br />
 </p>